cryptoalgebra/Algebra/docs/Contracts/Core/IAlgebraFactory.md

 `function owner() external view returns (address)` view external

-@notice Returns the current owner of the factory
+Returns the current owner of the factory
- @dev Can be changed by the current owner via setOwner
+*Developer note: Can be changed by the current owner via setOwner*
- @return The address of the factory owner